DrYenyen/How-To-Install-PS4-FPKGS/README.md

 1. Follow one of my guides to jailbreak your console or use your own proccess
 [How to use a GUI tool to run PPPwn on Windows](https://github.com/DrYenyen/PPPwnGo-Guide)
 [How to set up Raspberry-Pi on Windows for PPPwn](https://github.com/DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi)
-2. After Jailbreaking connect your PS4 to your home network over WiFi or Ethernet (WiFi and Ethernet Transfers with this method are significantly slower than direct PC to PS4 method above
+2. After Jailbreaking connect your PS4 keep the ethernet cable connected to the pc and PS4.
 3. Create a folder called *pkg* and put your pkgs inside of it
-4. Connect your PS4 to your PC with a LAN cable
+4. Connect your PS4 to your PC with a LAN cable(in case you unplugged it)
 5. On your PC go into Start>Settings>Network & Internet>Ethernet and then at the top right choose *Change Adapter Options*
 ![-](imgs/settings.JPG)
 6. Find the ethernet Adapter you are using and right click on it then choose *properties*